formr/formr.github.io/methods.md

 ## input_hidden()
 Allows you to generate hidden input fields.

+1. The first parameter contains the field's name.
+1. The second parameter contains the field's value.

 #### Example: submit a key/value pair to create a single `hidden` element
 {% highlight php startinline %}
 echo $form->input_hidden('fname','John');